sanu25mim10171/Investment_Calculator/readme.md

-💰 Comprehensive Investment Calculator (Python)
+Comprehensive Investment Calculator (Python)

 This project is a command-line Python program designed to calculate the future value of investments, supporting both single lump-sum deposits and regular monthly contributions.

 It is a helpful tool for personal finance modeling and understanding the power of compound interest and regular savings.

-🌟 Features
+Features:

 ->Two Calculation Modes: